spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/8-standalone-simple-task-cloudfoundry.md

 $ cf login
 ```

+**INFO** You can also target specific Cloud Foundry instances with the `-a` flag, for example `cf login -a https://api.run.pivotal.io`.

 Before you can push any of the 2 applications, please also ensure that you setup the **MySql Service** on Cloud Foundry.
 You can check what services are available using:

 ```bash